 What is a BHAG?

 There are many acronyms in business, some more useful than others.
 This happens to be a good one.
-Trademarked by Jim Collins in the mid-1990s, a BHAG replaces the more traditional five-year plan with a longer-term goal that reaches 10, 15 or even 20 years into the future.
+Trademarked by Jim Collins in the mid-1990s, a BHAG (Big Hairy Audacious Goal) replaces the more traditional five-year plan with a longer-term goal that reaches 10, 15 or even 20 years into the future.
 So far into the future, that the executive team who create it are unlikely to fulfil it.

 At its most powerful, the BHAG is an emotional tool.
 It should fire people up, inspiring passion, excitement and motivation.
 Eyes should shine every time you discuss it.
 The best ones are clear and compelling, requiring very little explanation.
 When I’m coaching clients to find their BHAG, I prefer not to use numbers or quantitative figures.
-In 1990, WalMart had a BHAG of $125 billion by the year 2000.
-This may have excited their shareholders but I couldn’t see it meaning a lot to their staff.
+In 1990, Walmart had a BHAG of $125 billion by the year 2000.
+This may have excited their shareholders but I couldn’t see it means a lot to their staff.

 Instead, find other ways to ignite your company.
 Maybe look at your competitors.
 In the 1970s, Honda’s BHAG was ‘We will destroy Yamaha’ and later, Nike’s was ‘Crush Adidas’.
 Or you could mimic the traits of other successful companies outside of your immediate competition.